taiiiraaa/spotify-app-album-cover/README.md

 Set up
 =======

+1. Get a Spotify developer account

-1. Create directory:
+2. Create directory:

  ~/Spotify/godzillafied (Mac OS X and Linux)

  “My Documents\Spotify\godzillafied” (Windows)

-2. Clone the files in to the directory created above
+3. Clone the files in to the directory created above

-3. Open Spotify, in the search field type: spotify:app:godzillafied
+4. Open Spotify, in the search field type: spotify:app:godzillafied

-4. Add to your favourites
+5. Add to your favourites

-5. Listen to your favourite songs
+6. Listen to your favourite songs

-6. Enjoy higher resolution album covers.
+7. Enjoy higher resolution album covers.

 Issues
 =======